The First Responder course:

 - Successfully pass one practical scenario (either medical or trauma)

 - Obtain a score of 75% or better on a multiple choice knowledge examination.

 Upon successful completion of the course you will receive 3 year nationally recognized certification in First Responder, CPR-HCP (health care provider) and AED use.
 This certification meets and exceeds the BC First Responder level III (3) with spinal and AED endorsements.

 Certification and Licensing:

 In British Columbia professional first responders working in the 911 system are licensed to provide patient care by the Emergency Medical Assistant’s Licensing Board.
 Upon successful completion of your first responder course we will arrange licensing exams for you, so you are completely ready to provide care when you begin working as a first responder in BC!

-All Priority Care First Responder course INCLUDE the EMALB First Responder licensing exams at NO EXTRA CHARGE!
+All Priority Care First Responder courses also INCLUDE the EMALB First Responder licensing practical exams at NO EXTRA CHARGE!